nagapremika/springboot-muzix/README.md

 # springboot-muzix

-2. Use h2-console to view in-memory data
+Used h2-console to view in-memory data